wvchallenges/se-challenge-expenses/README.markdown

 As mentioned in the project description, there are major assumptions that order of columns in the csv file format will never change, columns cannot have blank values, etc (regular risks of csv).
 In order to provide some handling for this, a configuration object exists in *server/api/expense/expense.service.js* to map csv column indexes to expected data fields.
 In terms of error checking, a quick check is done to verify that the header line of the csv file is correct after upload, before processing and storage.

+Final assumption: Employees are currently distinguished by name.
+This assumes we don't have 2 employees with the same name.
+Could be imporved if we had an employee ID in the csv import.

 ## Dependencies

 1. Install Postgres [Download](https://www.postgresql.org/download/)